TolikPylypchuk/SharpHook/SharpHook/README.md

 Additionally, `UioHook` contains the `PostEvent` method for simulating input events, and the `SetLoggerProc` method for setting the log callback.

-Starting with version 5.0.0, SharpHook also provides text entry simulation and `UioHook` contains the `PostText` method.
+SharpHook also provides text entry simulation and `UioHook` contains the `PostText` method.
 The text to simulate doesn't depend on the current keyboard layout.
 The full range of UTF-16 (including surrogate pairs, e.g. emojis) is supported.

 libuiohook also provides functions to get various system properties.
 The corresponding methods are also present in `UioHook`.